AbdallahAbdalbasset/ANN---Breast-Canser-Detection/README.md

-# Breast Cancer Detection using Machine Learning
+# Breast Canser Detection using Machine Learning

 ## Overview
 This project implements a **machine learning model** to detect breast cancer based on patient attributes using an **artificial neural network (ANN)**.
 The model is trained on real-world datasets to provide reliable predictions, aiding in early diagnosis.